PhrontHQ/mod/ui/visual-style.mod/notes.md

     background-image: -ms-linear-gradient(top, hsl(0,0%,96%), hsl(0,0%,92%) );
     background-image: linear-gradient(top, hsl(0,0%,96%), hsl(0,0%,92%) );
 ```

+### Icons
+- Should VisualStyle provide a standard icon set?
+Should it provide variables with icon values? e.g. --visual-style-left-carat

 ### Sizing
 VisualStyle should include a property or properties to determine the size of controls.